 Peer Partners for Social Support

-Peer Partners, traditional MSU students, support LIFE Scholars with academics and/or campus engagement to help them succeed in their classes, get involved in the campus community and have a successful college experience.
-All Peer Partners are required to complete an online application, participate in an interview with the program director and complete online training modules.
-Resources and ongoing support will be provided to ensure a successful and mutually beneficial partnership.
+Peer Partners, traditional MSU students, support LIFE Scholars with academics and/or campus engagement to help them succeed in their classes, get involved in the campus community, and have a successful college experience.
+All Peer Partners are required to complete an online application, participate in an interview with the program director, and complete online training modules.
+Resources and ongoing support are provided to ensure a successful and mutually beneficial partnership.

 LIFE Scholars participate in campus internships to prepare them for competitive employment upon graduation.
 The majority of students engage in meaningful work experiences through the nationally recognized Project SEARCH internship model.

 Project SEARCH is a unique, ten-month, internship program for young adults with intellectual and developmental disabilities.
 Interns are immersed in a workplace on campus or in the community to explore careers through hands-on learning.
 They participate in daily classroom instruction and rotate through two, 10-week internships to learn relevant, marketable skills.
 Interns complete complex and systematic tasks, gain confidence and independence, and develop professional relationships.
 Student interns work in MSU offices, labs, auxiliary and facility services with on-site support from a college or business mentor and a LIFE Scholars job coach.
 Interns graduate with a career portfolio, which contains a resume, letters of recommendation, and a competency profile.
 The goal of the Project SEARCH model is for graduates to obtain meaningful, competitive employment for a minimum of 16 hrs./week for minimum wage or more.

 LIFE Scholars are required to complete a capstone project presentation during their final semester detailing their experience as a LIFE Scholar.
 The presentation must include specific skills gained in the areas of academics, campus engagement, and career exploration.